-- o Developing MOUs and Memoranda of Agreement (MOA) to facilitate participation in planning and governance activities - o Meeting or workshop expenses associated with receiving input on plans or supporting a funded activity - o Increasing participation in governing bodies through public education and outreach - o Travel and supplies for governing body meetings - o Attending planning or educational meetings on emergency communications - o Developing SOPs or templates to provide access to and use of resources - o Continued broadband planning and coordination efforts - o Ensuring coordination between traditional governance programs and other decisionmaking offices, bodies, and individuals that oversee new technology deployments in states, territories, localities, and tribes - Development of emergency communications assessments and inventories.
-Grant recipients are encouraged to allocate grant funding to planning activities, such as assessments of: - o Technology capabilities, infrastructure, and equipment (e.g., updating the CASM Tool, creating fleet maps, NG911 Self-Assessment Tool) - o SOPs, coordination of interoperability channels, and regional response plans - o Training and exercises - o Narrowband compliance capabilities and system coverage analysis - o Cost maintenance models for equipment and usage - o Implementation and maintenance of identity, credential, and access management (ICAM) capabilities - Development or enhancement of interoperable emergency communications protocols.
+- o Meeting or workshop expenses associated with receiving input on plans or supporting a funded activity - o Increasing participation in governing bodies through public education and outreach - o Travel and supplies for governing body meetings - o Attending planning or educational meetings on emergency communications - o Developing SOPs or templates to provide access to and use of resources - o Continued broadband planning and coordination efforts - o Ensuring coordination between traditional governance programs and other decisionmaking offices, bodies, and individuals that oversee new technology deployments in states, territories, localities, and tribes - Development of emergency communications assessments and inventories.
+Grant recipients are encouraged to allocate grant funding to planning activities, such as assessments of: - Technology capabilities, infrastructure, and equipment (e.g., updating the CASM Tool, creating fleet maps, NG911 Self-Assessment Tool) - o SOPs, coordination of interoperability channels, and regional response plans - o Training and exercises - o Spectrum regulatory compliance assessments and system coverage analysis - o Cost maintenance modeling for equipment and usage - o Implementation and maintenance of identity, credential, and access management (ICAM) capabilities - Development or enhancement of interoperable emergency communications protocols.
 Funds may be used to enhance multi-jurisdictional and multi-disciplinary common planning and operational protocols, including the development or update of: - o SOPs, shared channels and talk groups, and the elimination of coded substitutions (i.e., developing and implementing common language protocols) - o Partnership agreements, MOUs, and cross-state border agreements - o Plans to integrate SOPs across disciplines, jurisdictions, levels of government, and with private entities, as appropriate, and into mutual aid agreements - o Response plans to specific disaster or emergency scenarios - o Field guides and templates for field guides - Planning activities for emerging technologies.
 Grant funds may be used to plan for the NPSBN/FirstNet, other public safety broadband capabilities, and technologies.
-Activities may include: - o Defining user needs - o Updating SCIPs to incorporate high-level goals and initiatives - o Developing plans to optimize broadband use in support of public safety operations - o Continued collection of broadband usage data, use cases, and needs analyses - o Developing agreed-upon standards for the use of common applications to promote enhanced level of situational awareness - o Preliminary planning for technologies - o Conducting assessments of cyber risks and strategies to mitigate vulnerabilities before the deployment of IP-based networks
+Activities may include: - o Defining user needs - o Updating SCIPs to incorporate high-level goals and initiatives - o Developing plans to optimize broadband use in support of public safety operations - o Continued collection of broadband usage data, use cases, and needs analyses - o Developing agreed-upon standards for the use of common applications to promote enhanced level of situational awareness - o Preliminary planning for implementation, operations, policy, and acquisition of technologies - O Conducting assessments of cyber risks and strategies to mitigate vulnerabilities before the deployment of IP-based networks - o Implementing ICAM solutions to address growing data management, interoperability, and cybersecurity challenges, with consideration for federated solutions, such as the Trustmark Framework60